dhis2/academy-web-app-dev-2020/workshop-1/02-ui-libraries/README.md

 if you're trying this and run into complications, please switch to using the sandbox linked to above.

-The workshop will introduce the code sandbox as development environment as it works OS independently.
+The workshop will introduce the CodeSandbox as development environment as it works OS independently.
 If you're reading this at a later time and want to use your local development environment, here are the steps required to get the template working: